-b.
-Zero discharge structures and systems may be required by the department to install monitor and alarm systems to confirm that the structure does not discharge to the metropolitan sewage facilities.
-Reporting requirements shall be specified by the department; and c.
-If a zero discharge structure's system discharges to the metropolitan sewage facilities, this shall be considered a discharge event and the structure shall be subject to a capacity charge in an amount equal to a single invoice, for one quarter or three months, calculated using the monthly capacity charge for conventional systems in accordance with subsection O.2.g. of this section at the rate applicable in the year of discharge.
-Any discharge from a zero discharge structure or system lasting ninety calendar days or less shall be considered a single discharge event.
-If a zero discharge structure has three discharge events during any fifteen-year period, the structure shall then be immediately converted to a conventional capacity charge calculation calculated using subsection O.2.g. of this section.
-The zero discharge structure shall then be assessed the full fifteen-year capacity charge rate applicable during the year of the third discharge event into the metropolitan sewage system;
+579 and other materials deemed necessary by the department and such calculations shall be 580 subject to approval by the department; 581 b.
+Zero discharge structures and systems may be required by the department to 582 install monitor and alarm systems to confirm that the structure does not discharge to the 583 metropolitan sewage facilities.
+Reporting requirements shall be specified by the 584 department; and 585 c.
+If a zero discharge system discharges to the metropolitan sewage facilities, 586 this shall be considered a discharge event and the structure shall be subject to a capacity 587 charge in an amount equal to a single invoice, for one quarter or three months, calculated 588 using the monthly capacity charge for conventional systems in accordance with 589 subsection O.2.g. of this section at the rate applicable in the year of discharge.
+590 "Discharge event" for the purposes of this subsection O. means that sewage from a zero 591 discharge structure or system flows into the metropolitan sewerage system.
+Any 592 discharge from a zero discharge structure or system lasting ninety calendar days or less 593 shall be considered a single discharge event.
+If a zero discharge building or system has 594 three discharge events during any fifteen-year period, the structure shall then be 595 immediately converted to a conventional capacity charge calculation calculated using 596 subsection O.2.g. of this section.
+The zero discharge structure shall then be assessed the 597 full fifteen-year capacity charge rate applicable during the year of the third discharge 598 event into the metropolitan sewage system; 599 4.
+The capacity charge ((shall be collected by the department directly from the 600 customer)) is the responsibility of the current owner.
+The department shall collect the